1franck/WP-Plugme/README.md

 ## How it works

-Copy plugme folder inside your plugin folder (ex: wp-content/plugins/mysuperplugin/plugme)
+Copy `/plugme` folder inside your plugin folder (ex: wp-content/plugins/mysuperplugin/plugme)

 Now that you are ready to use Plugme, you need to define a data source by extending class `plugme_data_source`.
 In your data source class, set your table name and your primary key name.